zdover23/ceph/doc/cephadm/host-management.rst

 Host labels
 ===========

 The orchestrator supports assigning labels to hosts.
-Labels are free form and have no particular meaning by itself and each host can have multiple labels.
-They can be used to specify placement of daemons.
+These labels do not have to be in any particular format and they do not functionally constrain the hosts in any way.
+A host can have multiple labels.
+Labels can be used to specify placement of daemons.
 See :ref:`orch-placement-by-labels`

 To add a label, run::